 These IoT enabled systems are often characterized with the “smart’’ label: smart cities, smart grids or smart healthcare.
 As this label suggests, beyond the purely sensing, networking and actuation aspects of IoT, these systems are increasingly characterized by the latest advances in artificial intelligence, machine learning and data analytics.
 Many of the proposed research topics require the students to utilize state-of-the-art techniques of artificial intelligence, machine learning and data analytics.

-This REU site is open to undergraduate students majoring in computer science, computer engineering, electrical engineering, information technology, and mechanical engineering.
+This REU site is open to undergraduate students majoring in computer science, computer engineering, electrical engineering, civil engineering, and mechanical engineering.

-While our main emphasis is recruiting diverse and talented 10 undergraduates around the nation per year and engaging them in an intensive 10-week summer experience at this REU site, we also intend to:
+While our main emphasis is recruiting diverse and talented 10 undergraduates around the nation per year and engaging them in an intensive 8-week summer experience at this REU site, we also intend to: